ephe-meral/ephe-meral.github.io/_posts/2016-02-10-dependency-injection-considered-harmful-stupid-part-2.markdown

 - elixir
 - entity_systems
 ---
-After messing around with dependency injection frameworks in the [first part]({% post_url 2016-01-15-dependency-injection-considered-harmful-stupid %}), lets see how we can take our LotR example and unclutter it by using data-oriented functional programming in [Elixir](http://elixir-lang.org/)!
+After messing around with dependency injection frameworks in the [first part]({% post_url 2016-01-15-dependency-injection-considered-harmful-stupid %}), let's see how we can take our LotR example and unclutter it by using data-oriented functional programming in [Elixir](http://elixir-lang.org/)!

 <!--more-->